SCOPE OF THIS CHAPTER

 If such a placement is available or if there is a possibility of a placement by the required date, the social worker will be advised accordingly.

 If no appropriate in-house placements are available and the child requires a placement without delay, the social worker should seek the approval of the Head of Service, who will escalate to Service Director and DCS, for funding approval for an external placement to be made.
 A member of the commissioning team will assist with placement search and contracting.

 Once a resource has been identified, the social worker should contact the relevant registered manager directly to discuss the available placement further.

 Wherever possible, the child's social worker should visit potential homes and as required consult with other professionals, prior to a decision about the appropriateness of a placement being made.
 The placement provider should be able to provide evidence that supports the appropriateness and effectiveness of any therapeutic approach or model of care they intend to use.

 Where the residential placement is outside the local authority area, see also Out of Area Placements Procedure.

 N.B.
-In addition to the above approvals, in order to avoid placements that disrupt a child's education, the Virtual School Head must approve any change of placement affecting a child in Key Stage 4 except in an emergency/ where the placement is terminated because of an immediate risk of serious harm to the child or to protect others from serious injury Education of Looked After Children Procedure.
+In addition to the above approvals, in order to avoid placements that disrupt a child's education, the Virtual School Head must be informed of any change of placement affecting a child in Key Stage 4 except in an emergency/ where the placement is terminated because of an immediate risk of serious harm to the child or to protect others from serious injury Education of Children in Care Procedure.

 Once the relevant manager/s approves the placement, the placement planning process can start - see Section 2.3, Placement Planning.
 An understanding of the provider's therapeutic approach should inform the child's Placement Plan.